Statistical analysis and method to quantify the impact of measurement uncertainty on dynamic mode decomposition

 We perform simulations on a spring-mass system and a multi-machine power system.
-The covariance matrix $\bm{\Sigma}$ captures the measurement uncertainty of the recorded states; the two ways to accomplish this are (i) to use standard deviations of the measurement devices provided by manufacturers and (ii) to calculate the variance of the ambient measurements by employing sample variance.
-We make the blanket assumption of a Gaussian distribution around the recorded data at each instance: $x_{tk}\sim \mathcal{N}(\textrm{x}_{tk},\sigma^{2}_{k})$ and $y_{tk}\sim \mathcal{N}(\textrm{y}_{tk},\sigma^{2}_{k})$.
+The covariance matrix $\bm{\Sigma}$ captures the measurement uncertainty of the recorded states; the two ways to accomplish this are (i) to use the standard deviations of the measurement devices provided by the manufacturers and (ii) to calculate the variance of the ambient measurements using sample variance.
+We make the blanket assumption of a Gaussian distribution around the recorded data in each instance: $x_{tk}\sim \mathcal{N}(\textrm{x}_{tk},\sigma^{2}_{k})$ and $y_{tk}\sim \mathcal{N}(\textrm{y}_{tk},\sigma^{2}_{k})$.
 We employ \eqref{16} and \eqref{22} to estimate the element-wise mean and variance of $\bm{X}^{\dag}$, necessary for the DMD method.
 Following Algorithm \ref{Al1}, we further estimate the first and second moments of the elements of $\bm{A}$.
-The estimated moments are compared with those obtained from Monte Carlo simulations, constituting the true values.
+The estimated moments are compared with those obtained from Monte Carlo simulations, which are the true values.
 To perform Monte Carlo simulations, $N$ random trajectories of each state are drawn as illustrated in Figure \ref{demo}.
 Then, $N$ samples of $\bm{A}$ are obtained using DMD in \eqref{eq.5} as

 $l=1,\hdots,N.$ Finally, the first and second moments of $a_{ij}$ are estimated using sample mean ${\mu}_{a_{ij}}=\frac{1}{N}\sum_{l=1}^{N}{a}_{ij}^{(l)}$ and sample variance ${\sigma}^{2}_{a_{ij}}=\frac{1}{N-1}\sum_{l=1}^{N}{({a}_{ij}^{{(l)}}-\textrm{a}_{{ij}})^{2}}$, respectively.